fonero-project/fonero-horizon/docs/reference/resources/operation.md

 <a id="account-merge"></a>
 ### Account Merge

-Removes the account and transfers all remaining XLM to the destination account.
+Removes the account and transfers all remaining FNO to the destination account.

 #### Attributes